Rhône Valley - Vineyards and ancient stone

 • Echoes through eternity

 The town of Orange was founded in 35 BC.
-The Roman theater is the most impressive in Europe still standing.
+The Roman amphitheater is the most impressive in Europe still standing.

 Théâtre antique d'Orange